-In Thailand and other Southeast-Asian countries, sticky rice is normally steamed, and because of this, few people here in the West can be bothered making it.
+In Thailand and other Southeast-Asian countries, sticky rice is normally steamed, and because of this, few people here in the West shy away from making it.
 But did you know you can also make sticky rice in your rice cooker with delicious results?
 Cooking sticky rice in your rice cooker cuts down on all the steps involved, and is so quick and easy to do, you'll find yourself enjoying sticky rice more often.

 - 2 cups Thai sweet rice (also called "sticky" or "glutinous" rice)

 - 2 1/2 cups water

-- 1/2 teaspoon. salt
+- 1/2 teaspoon salt

 - Place 2 cups sticky rice in your rice cooker.
 Add 2 1/2 cups water and stir.

 - Let the rice stand at least 40 minutes and up to 4 hours.
 Sticky rice has a hard outer shell that needs to soften in order for it to taste its best.

 - Add the salt and stir once more.
 Turn on your rice cooker.

 - When your rice cooker switches off, let the rice sit at least 5 minutes extra.